bitshares/dev.bitshares.works/core/testnets/private_testnet.md

 ## 3. Creating a Genesis File for a Private Testnet

 The genesis.json is the initial state of the network.
-We create a new genesis json file named `my-genesis.json` for a Private Testnet.
+We create a new genesis json file named `my-genesis.json` for a Private Testnet in the same folder just created.

-    witness_node --create-genesis-json=my-genesis.json
+    ./witness_node --create-genesis-json=my-genesis.json

 The `my-genesis.json` file will be created in the `[Testnet-Home]` folder.
 Once this task is done, the witness node will terminate on its own.